 Marketing has always been about connecting with your audience in the right place and at the right time.
 Today, that means you need to meet them where they are already spending time: on the internet.

-Enter digital marketing — in other words, any form of marketing that exists online.
+Enter digital marketing — in other words, any form of online marketing.